 - Apply evidence-based medical knowledge in health care settings around the world

 - Learn from colleagues and global health experts abroad

 - Help to overcome obstacles in resource limited settings

-Students involved in this track return better prepared to advocate for health equity and to provide care to patients and communities in Arizona, United States, and around the world.
+Students involved in this track return better prepared to advocate for health equity and to provide care to patients and communities in Arizona, the United States, and world-wide.